r-lib/tree-sitter-r/CONTRIBUTING.md

 Unlike some other tree-sitter grammars, the R grammar's release version is not tied to the tree-sitter version.
 Instead, we just use standard semantic versioning.
 We released 1.0.0 when we merged the longstanding `next` branch into `main`, and then we froze `main-old` for people to pin to if they are slow to update.

+## Flow

+-   Create an `rc/x-y-z` branch

+-   Update all binding versions to the new version

+-   Polish CHANGELOG

+-   Update CHANGELOG's `## devel` to the new version, go ahead and add a new `## devel` header

+-   Push and open a PR

+-   Follow the release procedure for each bindings

+-   Merge the PR, we don't bump to a development version

+-   After merging, using `usethis::use_github_release()` will create a git tag for the sources at this point in time

 ## R package

 <https://cran.r-project.org/web/packages/treesitter.r/index.html>